Allow me to transcribe my notes:

 Normally our notes for the sound of the records we are shooting out against each other fall into two categories: what the record is doing right and what the record is doing wrong.
 You’ll note that in this case there was nothing wrong about the sound to write about.

-I could have picked some nits, but when a specific pressing is so clearly superior to its competition, what’s the point?
+I could have found fault somewhere, but when a specific pressing is so clearly superior to its competition, what’s the point?

 There are some very good sounding reissues from the ’70s that will eventually make it to the site.
-Again and again my notes made it clear that the sound could have used some tubes in the chain.
+Again and again my notes made it clear that on those reissue pressings the sound could have used some tubes in the chain.

 On this record, more than any other, the tubes potentially make all the difference.